What You Need to Know

 - Moda Health

-What If You Want to Change Your Medigap Policy?
+What If You Want to Change Your Medigap in Alaska?

 If you want to switch Medicare Supplement Insurance plans in Alaska, you can apply for a new plan.
 Remember that insurance companies can deny your application or charge you more based on your health unless you have a guaranteed issue right.
 After joining a new plan, contact your old insurance company to cancel your existing coverage.